 Isn’t that what the media would have them believe?

 The other common belief, and one I also find quite baffling, is that if a Canadian is assumed to be American by an Australian, they are very much offended.

 Since moving to Queensland, my accent has actually evolved.
 The southern twang I came here with didn’t jive with the locals.
 Canadian-style enunciation eases the communication difficulties, so I roll with it—which is why many people think I’m a far north, North American.
 Oh, and I have checked with Canadians and they confirmed they do not get upset when confused with Americans and do not know why Australians think this.
 Strange, truly.

 Sometimes, when my fellow Australians find out I’m an American with Australian citizenship, they get a bit upset.

 “We’re secretly invading,” I tell them.
 “That’s why all the military bases are here.”
 As their face wrinkles in horror, I laugh and ask them a few questions from that test I had to take to get a passport.

 “Do you know who the Governor General is?”

 And if I’m really feeling combative, and they want to dig in and go head to head, I get philosophical.
 I chose to immigrate to Australia, whereas most Australians simply fell out of their mother and landed here.
 I ask them, what makes you more of a citizen, consciously choosing to immigrate to a country or the fact you being born here is purely circumstantial?

 They often say that being born here wins, so then I point out that Aboriginal people were not official citizens until 1967 and they’ve been here for over 65,000 years (or longer).
 The conversation typically ends after I make this point.
 Citizenship, a legal classification or a nationalistic construct—you tell me?

 Think big.
 Be big.
-Expand beyond your limitations.
+Expand beyond your self-imposed limitations.
 Who are you without an anchor to “place”?
-Embody that version of you.
+Embody that version of you and see what happens.